Mdrs-Corp/the-mu-lang/doc/math.md

 	c
 </mul>
 ```
-will compute as a\*b\*c.
+Would compute as a\*b\*c.
-Filums can also be multiplied :
+Filums can also be multiplied:
 ```xml
 <mul> ||tato|| 5 </mul>
 ```
-will return `tatotatotatotatotato`
+Would return `tatotatotatotatotato`
 ## Partiorum
-divide the numbers givens
+Divides the numbers givens
 ```xml
 <partio>
 	a